-Kinematics of Mechanisms and Machines Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur
+Mechanism and Robot Kinematics Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur

-Lecture - 16 Displacement Analysis of Robots - II
+Lecture - 18 Displacement Analysis: Closed Chain Robot - I

-In this lecture we are going to look at the Displacement Analysis problem of closed loop parallel manipulators.
+In this lecture, we are going to look at the displacement analysis problem of closed loop parallel manipulators.

-So, to give you the overview of what we are going to discuss in this lecture, we are going to look at the displacement analysis problem of closed chain manipulators, problem forward and inverse kinematics of a 2R-RPR parallel manipulator with 2 degree of freedom.
-So, here we have a nomenclature which we are which I am going to explain.
+So, to give you the overview of what we are going to discuss in this lecture, we are going to look at the displacement analysis problem of closed chain manipulators, problem of forward and inverse kinematics of a 2R-RPR parallel manipulator with 2 degree of freedom.
+So, here we have a nomenclature which I am going to explain.

 So, what are closed chain robots?
 They are also known as parallel manipulators.
-So, what are these closed chain robots?
-In normal robots as we have an idea of, we talk of serial chain manipulators.
-So, for example, my hand you can consider is a serial chain, why do we consider this as serial chain?
-Because the actuators and the joints they appear serially in the chain.
-So, this is the chain of my hand.
-So, here there is one actuator, the joint which is actuated, here is another joint which is actuated and they come serially.
+So, what are these?
+Closed chain robots.
+In normal robots as we have an idea of we talk of serial chain manipulators.
+So, for example, my hand you can consider is a serial chain why do we consider this as serial chain?
+Because the actuators and the joints, they appear serially in the chain.
+So, this is the chain of my hand; so, here there is one actuator joint which is actuated, here is another joint which is actuated and they come serially.
+In a serial manipulator therefore, the end-effector which is my hand is connected with the links through these joints in a serial manner.

-In a serial manipulator therefore, the end effector which is my hand is connected with the links through these joints in a serial manner.
-As opposed to this in a parallel manipulator we have all the links which are actuated connected to the end effector directly, parallelly.
+As opposed to this in a parallel manipulator, we have all the links which are actuated; connected to the end-effector directly parallely.
 So, that is why you also use this term parallel manipulator.

-So, all actuators are connected parallely to the end effector.
-So, here I have this example of x accounts parallel kinematic machine, which is actually used for machining operations.
-So, let us understand why this is a parallel manipulator.
-Here you can see this is one actuator, this is the second actuator and underneath this is the third actuator and all these actuators are connected to the end effector.
-So, this is the end effector, this is the end effector where the machining tool or the gripper will be connected.
+So, all actuators are connected parallely to the end-effector.
+So, here I have this example of exechons parallel kinematic machine which is actually used for machining operations.
+So, let us understand why this is a parallel manipulator; here you can see this is one actuator.
+This is the second actuator and underneath; this is the third actuator and all these actuators are connected to the end-effector, so this is the end-effector.

-So, all these actuators parallely connect to the end effector and as you can very easily see that there are no singular links as expected in a closed chain, closed kinematic chain.
-So, there is no singular link, no link with only one kinematic pair.
-So, we have a closed chain robot in which all actuators connect parallely to the end effector.
+This is the end-effector where the machining tool or the gripper will be connected.
+So, all these actuators parallely connect to the end-effector and as you can very easily see that there are no singular links as expected in a closed chain closed kinematic chain.
+So, there is no singular link no link with only one kinematic pair.
+So, we have a closed chain robot in which all actuators connect parallely to the end-effector.

-So, as per our plan we have discussed open chain planar robots previously.
-So, in this lecture we are going to start with closed chain planar robots.
+So, as per our plan we have discussed open chain thinner robots previously.
+So, in this lecture, we are going to start with closed chain planar robots.

 So, there can be various kinds of chains, let me explain this nomenclature and draw out.
-So, we have one link which is ground and the other link which is the end effector.
-Now in this nomenclature like 2R dash 3R this 2R stands for one of the legs of this parallel manipulator.
+So, we have one link which is ground and the other link which is the end-effector.
+Now in this nomenclature like 2R dash 3R; this 2R stands for one of the legs of this parallel manipulator.
 So, therefore, this leg the 2R leg is like this.
-So, R R so you have R here and R here and the other leg is a 3R leg and this one is your end effector.
+So, RR.
+So, you have R here and R here and the other leg is a 3R leg and this one is your end-effector.